bitcoincashorg/spec/reenable-op-codes.md

 These unit tests should be included for every operation:
 1. executing the operation with an input element of length greater than `MAX_SCRIPT_ELEMENT_SIZE` will fail
-2. executing the operation with an incorrect number of operands causes a failure
+2. executing the operation with an insufficient number of operands on the stack causes a failure

 Operand consumption:

 In all cases where not explicitly stated otherwise the operand stack elements are consumed by the operation and replaced with the output.

-## Splice perations
+## Splice operations

 ### OP_CAT
 Concatenates two operands.